Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Heterogeneous-Reliability Memory

-In our DSN paper, we propose {\bf \em heterogeneous-reliability memory} as our solution to optimize datacenter cost.
-We examine three dimensions and their benefits and trade-offs in the design space for systems with heterogeneous reliability: (1) hardware techniques to detect and correct errors, (2) software responses to errors, and (3) the granularity at which different techniques are used.
-In addition to dimensions in system designs, we also discuss (1) the metrics we use to evaluate the benefits and costs of the designs, and (2) the memory error model we use to examine the effectiveness of the designs.
+Based on the findings from our experimental characterization, we propose {\bf \em heterogeneous-reliability memory} (HRM), a \chI{software/hardware cooperative framework} that employs different levels of memory reliability within a single main memory subsystem to optimize datacenter cost based on the memory error tolerance \chI{level} of applications \chI{and their memory regions}.
+We examine three dimensions, and their benefits and trade-offs in the design space, for systems with heterogeneous reliability \chI{memory}: (1) hardware techniques to detect and correct errors, (2) software responses to errors, and (3) the granularity at which different techniques are used.
+Table~\ref{tbl:design-space} lists the techniques we considered in each of the dimensions along with their potential benefits and trade-offs.

+Using WebSearch as an example application, we evaluate and compare five \chI{example} design points (three non-HRM systems, and two HRM systems): \begin{itemize}[leftmargin=1.2em]

+\item {\bf \textit{Typical Server} (non-HRM):} A baseline configuration resembling a typical server deployed in a modern datacenter.
+All memory is homogeneously protected using SEC-DED ECC.